apereo/cas/docs/cas-server-documentation/release_notes/RC4.md

 ## Other Stuff

 - The session cookie (typically and by default named `DISSESSION`) typically used for distributed session management when CAS is acting as an OAUTH or OpenID
-  Connect provider can now be signed and encrypted.
+  Connect provider, or is delegating authentication to an external identity provider can now be signed and encrypted.

 ## Library Upgrades